 We all know rising housing, education and healthcare costs are putting home ownership out of reach for much of the younger generation.
 In 2018 the general consensus is that home ownership is out of reach for many people in their 20s and 30s.
 While we know not all in the younger/millennial generation want to own a home, and many are spending their time travelling the world, if owning a home is part of your dream, we are here to offer some tips to help you save up for the home of your dreams.

 Mortgage lenders will most often require a 20 percent down-payment at the time of your purchase.
 However, there are certain states that offer first-time home buyer programs that can bring this number down to as low as 3%.
-Here at Eagle Connect, we offer a down payment grant that will allow you to purchase your home without paying a down payment.
+Here at United Security Financial, we offer a down payment grant that will allow you to purchase your home without paying a down payment out of your pocket.

 - Interest Assistance: There are organizations that assist borrowers with lower-interest payment loans and help borrowers pay off interest.

-- Grants (as we mentioned above – Eagle Connect Fund offers an excellent Down Payment Grant with no repayment that will get you into a home without worrying about a down payment.
-The grant is available to qualified home owners*
+- Grants (as we mentioned above – United Security Financial uses Eagle Connect Fund to offer an excellent Down Payment Grant with no repayment that will get you into a home without worrying about a down payment).
+The grant is available to qualified home owners.*